Former NFL receiver Vincent Jackson found dead in hotel room

 “My heart aches for the many loved ones Vincent Jackson leaves behind, from his wife and children to the Buccaneers nation that adored him,” Chronister said in a statement posted on social media.

-“Mr. Jackson was a devoted man who put his family and community above everything else,” the sheriff said, noting that Jackson was made an honorary deputy.
+“Mr. Jackson was a devoted man who put his family and community above everything else,” the sheriff said, noting that Jackson, a South Tampa resident, was made an honorary deputy.

 Jackson played for the San Diego Chargers for seven seasons before becoming a free agent because of a contract dispute.
-He then went on to play five seasons with the Tampa Bay Buccaneers before retiring in 2018.
-He was selected to the Pro Bowl three times.
+He then went on to play five seasons with the Tampa Bay Buccaneers, making his last appearance in 2016.
+He recorded 57 receiving touchdowns and was selected to the Pro Bowl three times.

+The son of military parents, Jackson founded the Jackson In Action 83 Foundation, a nonprofit to support military families.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.